What Does a VPN Hide (And Why That Matters in 2025)

 • Combine your VPN with privacy tools like tracker blockers

-When you’re on public Wi-Fi (like at a café or airport), other people on the same network can potentially spy on your activity.
-A VPN encrypts your connection so:
+When you’re on public Wi-Fi (like at a café or airport), a VPN keeps you safe by:

-• No one else on the network can see what you’re doing
+• Preventing anyone else on the network from seeing what you’re doing

-• Your passwords, messages, and personal info stay safe
+• Protecting your passwords, messages, and personal information

-A VPN protects your connection, not your identity.
+A VPN protects and hides your connection, not your identity.

 ✅ It hides: